aws-samples/container-design-decisions/ADR-Templates/Providing-Sensitive-Data-To-Containers.md

 ## Context

 Containers provided a way to standardize application packages that can be deployed across different environments and hardware.
 However, sensitive data such as passwords to access external resources (such as database) by the application container is not recommended to be stored in the container to reduce attack surface.
-And different environments probably have different values for the sensitive data (such as passwords for test environment is different than production).
+And different environments probably have different values for the sensitive data (such as passwords for test environment is different than production), keeping this data outside of container image makes them more portable.

-Kubernetes provides Secrets to hold such data and inject into application containers, however these resources are Base64 encoded  and not encrypted.
+Kubernetes provides Secrets object type to hold such data and inject into application containers, however these resources are Base64 encoded  and not encrypted.
 Kubernetes provides ways to secure the secrets such as:

 * Kubernetes distributes secrets to nodes running Pods that need it and not all nodes.